Gagea spathacea: Taxonomy

+Biology

-BiologyGagea spathacea reproduces by vegetative propagation.
+Gagea spathacea reproduces by vegetative propagation.
 The plant invests more resources into creating bulbils rather than increasing the size of the main bulb, and that reduces the possibility of flowering.
 Even when the plant flowers, the inflorescence only attracted 6.1% of nitrogen, against 18.3% for the bulbils: Moreover, only 16.3 ± 22.8% of the pollen grains are viable.
 The number of pollen grains per anther seems to be smaller, grains are often malformed and stick together.
 Many populations don't develop seeds.
 Although no publication attests to sexual reproduction, it can not be totally excluded, since some grains pollen are viable.
 Finally, parthenogenesis or outcrossing with other gageas are possible, especially as the hybridization is observed in the genus, however, not with Gagea spathacea as parent.

 A study of the European populations shows the exclusivity of vegetative reproduction.
 138 samples from 52 populations covering most of the species’ distribution range: Netherlands (2), Belgium (1), Sweden (4), Italy (2), Russia (2) and Germany (41).
 136 of 138 samples were assigned to a single clone, the two deviating plants originated from one German population and from the Caucasus.

 This might be explained by either the high ploidy level (nonaploidy : 9x=108) and/or the assumed hybridogeneous origin of this taxon.
 Both of them may do severe problems during meiosis.

 However, this vegetative propagation is not a barrier to biological dispersal, as monoclonal population shows.
 In Sweden, a study proved that Gagea spathacea could colonize new woods connected to former ones by isolated individuals, with subsequent population increase filling in between them.
 A short dispersal of bulbils may be only explained by translocation of substrate through tree falls, through digging or wallowing activities of animals.
 For larger dispersal distances, a transport with water streams is possible.

+Disease

-DiseaseGagea spathacea may be infected by the smut fungus Vankya ornithogali (J.C.
+Gagea spathacea may be infected by the smut fungus Vankya ornithogali (J.C.
 Schmidt & Kunze) Ershad.